tuxite/pharmaship/docs/dev/python_env.rst

 Then, in the virtual environment::

-    pip install pharmaship-0.1.tar.gz
+    pipenv install pharmaship-0.1.tar.gz

 *All dependencies should install normally...*

 Windows
 -------
-This procedure has been tested on Windows 7.
-On Windows 10, the use of WSL may ease some steps.
+This procedure has been tested on Windows 10.

 MSYS Environment
 ^^^^^^^^^^^^^^^^